DataCueCo/datacue-help/docs/install/README.md

 ## Pick your platform

-Bring personalization to your store is an exciting journey.
+Bring personalization to your store with DataCue.
 We'll be with you every step of the way.
 Pick your e-commerce platform below and let's get you setup.

 <ArticleIndex type="install" fmfilter="platform" />